-In the event of an overdose on campus, notify the Collin College Police Department at 972.578.5555.
-You may save a life.
+In the event of an overdose on campus, immediately dial 911 and/or notify the Collin College Police Department at 972.578.5555.

 Tobacco/Nicotine

 Taken by smoking cigarettes, e-cigarettes/vape pens, cigars, and/or pipes, and "dipping" or "chewing" leaves.
 Effects include: